pyvisa/pyvisa/docs/getting_nivisa.rst

 According to National Instruments, NI VISA **5.4.1** is available for:

-.. note:: NI-VISA is not available for your system, take a look at the :ref:`faq`.
+.. note:: If NI-VISA is not available for your system, take a look at the :ref:`faq`.

 Mac OS X